potto216/wps-examples/README.md

 # Setup

-After cloning the repository, follow these steps to pull and configure the submodule:
+After cloning the repository, follow these steps to pull the wpshelper submodule to ensure it matches the exact version tracked:
 ```
 git submodule update --init --recursive
 Submodule 'wpshelper' (git@github.com:potto216/wpshelper.git) registered for path 'wpshelper'